ingwarsw/tinyfugue/README.md

 ### Widechar support

 Widehar is enabled by default.
-Widechar requires icu libraries to be installed on system.
+Widechar requires icu libraries to be installed on system (libicu-dev on ubuntu).

 To disable:
 ```